Social Proof

 Why this works: visitors are closest to a decision when they hover over the CTA.
 Social proof at this precise moment resolves the final hesitation — “Is this worth it?
 Have others done this?”

-- Below the hero section (validates the value proposition)
+- Below the hero section (validates the value proposition before visitors scroll past it)

 What Makes Social Proof Convert